SAP PI/PO Tutorial

 SAP PI/PO Security

-For messages, SAP PI provides the message level security for XI message protocol, for the SOAP adapter, for the RosettaNet protocol, for mail adapter, for the CIDX protocol and for connectivity with WSRM (Web Service Reliable Messaging) enabled systems.
-In SAP PI message level security enabled through the use of encryption, digital signature, SAML Assertion, Username token, Certificate token, etc. Authentication methods supported by WS infrastructure for transport level includes basic authentication (Password and Username), SAP assertion ticket, and HTTP over SSL.
+For messages, SAP PI provides message-level security for the XI message protocol, the SOAP adapter, the RosettaNet protocol, the mail adapter, the CIDX protocol, and for connectivity with WSRM (Web Service Reliable Messaging) enabled systems.
+In SAP PI, message-level security is enabled through encryption, digital signatures, SAML assertions, username tokens, certificate tokens, and similar mechanisms.
+Authentication methods supported by the WS infrastructure for the transport layer include basic authentication (password and username), SAP assertion ticket, and HTTP over SSL.

-Connecting Integration Server with WSRM (Web Service Reliable Messaging) Enabled System
+Connecting the Integration Server with a WSRM (Web Service Reliable Messaging) Enabled System

-To connect with WSRM enabled system you use a communication channel of adapter type WS.
+To connect with a WSRM-enabled system, a communication channel of adapter type WS is used.

-• You use a sender agreement with an assigned WS sender adapter to connect the Integration Server to a WS consumer
+- Use a sender agreement with an assigned WS sender adapter to connect the Integration Server to a WS consumer.

-• You use a receiver agreement with an assigned WS receiver adapter to connect the integration server to a WS provider
+- Use a receiver agreement with an assigned WS receiver adapter to connect the integration server to a WS provider.

 Benefits of Security in SAP PI/PO

-• Permissions of the receiver application are checked against the original user
+- Permissions of the receiver application are checked against the original user identity.

-• In the receiver system, a user can be audited
+- In the receiver system, the user can be fully audited.

-• Dynamic configuration at the PI receiver channel
+- Dynamic configuration is supported at the PI receiver channel for context-aware routing.

 New Features in SAP PI/PO

-• Add-on for SAP PI: Secure Connectivity add-on (SGTP Adapter, PGP module) & B2B add-ons (OFTP adapter, AS2 adapter, EDI separator, EDI XML converter etc.)
+- Add-ons for SAP PI: Secure Connectivity add-on (SGTP adapter, PGP module) and B2B add-ons (OFTP adapter, AS2 adapter, EDI separator, EDI XML converter, and others).

 Advantages of SAP PI/PO

-• In comparison to any other middleware product monitoring in SAP PI is better.
-It offers monitoring features like a message, performance, component monitoring and so on, all of which can be used to track and rectify the errors.
+- Compared with other middleware products, monitoring in SAP PI is stronger.
+It offers message, performance, and component monitoring, all of which can be used to track and rectify errors.

 SAP PI vs. BizTalk

-When SAP PI/PO is not recommended in enterprise SOA (Service Oriented Architecture)
+SAP PI/PO is powerful, but it is not the right tool for every scenario in an enterprise SOA (Service Oriented Architecture).
+Avoid PI/PO when:

-• SAP PI is not recommended for synchronous communication as it will put a significant load on the infrastructure service for servicing asynchronous request
+- SAP PI is not recommended for synchronous communication, as it will place significant load on the infrastructure service for servicing asynchronous requests.

-• SAP PI is not recommended for UI driven scenarios if the backend is exposed as enterprise services
+- SAP PI is not recommended for UI-driven scenarios where the backend is already exposed as enterprise services.

-• SAP PI is not needed for intermediation if a non-SAP backend like J2EE or .NET platform is exposing business services in a UI scenario
+- SAP PI is not needed for intermediation when a non-SAP backend such as J2EE or .NET is already exposing business services in a UI scenario.